 Mixing & Turning

 We use two types of whisks: a medium whisk for large quantities of food and a small one for when we are working with small saucepans.
-We use a stainless steel spatula for when we need extra edge to scrape or flip things over and we use a silicone spatula for mixing and tossing.
-A silicone spatula is also great for getting all the sauce when transferring food from non-stick pans to plates.
+We use a stainless steel spatula and tweezers for when we need extra edge to scrape or flip things over.
+We use a silicone spatula for mixing and tossing.
+The extra slim spatula is for smaller jobs.
 We use a black nylon ladle for pouring soups - it’s just easier to keep clean.

 Other Utensils